lightstep/opentelemetry-examples/collector/nginx-ingresscontroller/README.md

 If you used Kind to run this example then the simplest way to delete the resources is to delete the cluster with `kind delete cluster` or `kind delete clusters name-of-my-cluster`.

-In other environments you will want to begin by deleting the namespaces.
+If you will be keeping your cluster then it's simplest to begin by deleting the namespaces.

 ```sh
 kubectl delete namespace my-example